MierenManz/v8_format/readme.md

 Object's are used for complex data structures.
 But it would be a waste of space and time to serialize the exact same object multiple time.
 This is what a object reference is used for.
-The best way to explain how a reference works is with a example.
+It is indicated by `^` (0x5E)and the best way to explain how a reference works is with a example.
 So let's say we got a object with 2 keys and their value is the same object literal like here below

 ```ts
 const innerObject = {};